V-1 flying bomb: Effect

-By September 1944, the V-1 threat to England was temporarily halted when the launch sites on the French coast were overrun by the advancing Allied armies.
-In total, 10,492 V1s were launched against Britain, with a nominal aiming point of Tower Bridge.
-4,261 V-1s had been destroyed by fighters, anti-aircraft fire and barrage balloons.
-Approximately 2,400 V-1s landed within Greater London, inflicting 6,000 fatalities and 18,000 serious injuries.
-The last enemy action of any kind on British soil occurred on 29 March 1945, when a V-1 struck Datchworth in Hertfordshire.
+The use of land-launched V-1s against Great Britain ended on 1 September after which the campaign continued using air-launched missiles.
+In total, 10,492 V-1s were launched against Britain, with a nominal aiming point of Tower Bridge.
+7,500 incoming missiles were observed by the British defenders of which 1,847 were downed by fighters, 1,878 were destroyed by anti aircraft fire and 232 struck barrage balloons.
+2,419 V-1s reached the London civil defence region, inflicting 6,184 fatalities and 17,981 serious injuries.
+On the 28 March the last V-1 reached London.

 Assessment

 Unlike the V-2, the V-1 was a cost-effective weapon for the Germans as it forced the Allies to spend heavily on defensive measures and divert bombers from other targets.
 More than 25% of Combined Bomber Offensive's bombs in July and August 1944 were used against V-weapon sites, often ineffectively.
-In early December 1944, American General Clayton Bissell wrote a paper that argued strongly in favour of the V-1 when compared with conventional bombers.
+In early December 1944, American General Clayton Bissell wrote a paper that strongly demonstrated the cost-effectiveness for the Germans of the V-1 when compared with conventional bombers.
 The following is a table he produced:

 The statistics of this report, however, have been the subject of some dispute.
 The V-1 missiles launched from bombers were often prone to exploding prematurely, occasionally resulting in the loss of the aircraft to which they were attached.
 The Luftwaffe lost 77 aircraft in 1,200 of these sorties.

 Wright Field technical personnel reverse-engineered the V-1 from the remains of one that had failed to detonate in Britain and the Republic-Ford JB-2 was being delivered by early 1945.
 After the end of the war in Europe it was in consideration for use against Japan.

-General Hap Arnold of the United States Army Air Forces was concerned that this weapon could be built of steel and wood, in 2,000 man-hours and approximate cost of US$600 (in 1943).
+General Hap Arnold of the United States Army Air Forces was concerned that this weapon would make his long-range bombers less important, since they were much cheaper and could be built of steel and wood, in 2,000 man-hours and approximate cost of US$600 (in 1943).

-To put this in perspective, a single Boeing B-29 Superfortress airframe (based on program costs) cost about 126 times as much per ton of explosive delivered, not including the much higher costs for injured or killed aircrew, fuel, maintenance, bombs, ammunition, repairs, training and accidents, and despite being reusable, almost never accomplished enough missions to even approach covering just the production costs.